Articles on: Capture

 How It Works

-1. Connect your DSLR or mirrorless camera to your iPad
+1. Connect your DSLR or mirrorless camera to your iPad or Windows PC

 2. ALIVE detects the camera automatically